Alex Roldán

-Alexander Roldán León (born 28 July 1996) is a professional footballer who plays as a right-back for Major League Soccer club Seattle Sounders FC.
-Born in the United States, he captains the El Salvador national team.
+Alexander Roldán León (born July 28, 1996) is a professional soccer player who plays as a right-back for Major League Soccer club Seattle Sounders FC.
+Born in the United States, he played for the El Salvador national team.

 Club career

 College and amateur

 Roldan attended El Rancho High School in Pico Rivera, California.
 He played soccer for The Dons helping them to the playoffs all four years and winning a state championship.
 With his time with The Dons, he earned first-team all-league three times, and was named league MVP in after his senior season.

-Roldan spent his college career at the Seattle University.
+Roldan spent his college career at the Seattle University, the cross-town rivals of the University of Washington, where his brother Cristian played.
 In his four seasons with the Redhawks, Roldan made a total of 82 appearances and tallied 18 goals and 17 assists.

 Roldan also played in the National Premier Soccer League for OSA FC.

 Professional

 On January 19, 2018, Roldan was selected 22nd overall in the 2018 MLS SuperDraft by Seattle Sounders FC.
 He signed with the club in February 2018.
-Alex assisted his brother Cristian Roldan in his first-ever MLS career start against Sporting Kansas City.
-They became the fifth set of brothers to earn a goal/assist together.
-They also became the seventh pair of brothers in MLS history, including the first for the Sounders, to start together in an MLS match.
+Alex assisted his brother Cristian in his first-ever MLS career start against Sporting Kansas City; they became the fifth set of brothers in MLS history to earn a goal/assist together.
+They also became the seventh pair of brothers in MLS history, including the first for the Sounders, to start together in a league match.

-Roldan was out of contract with Seattle at the end of the 2019 season.
-He was re-signed by the Sounders on February 17, 2020.
+Roldan was primarily a reserve midfielder for two seasons; Seattle did not renew his contract at the end of the 2019 season.
+He was re-signed by the Sounders on February 17, 2020, following a switch to right-back.
+Roldan played three matches during the shortened regular season and replaced Kelvin Leerdam during the MLS Cup Playoffs as the Sounders made it to a second consecutive MLS Cup final.

-Roldan enjoyed a breakout type run of form at the beginning of the 2021 MLS season.
-Throughout the first six matches of the 2021 MLS Season, Roldan recorded 2 assists from his position as a defender and played every minute.
-During a MLS match against San Jose Earthquakes, Seattle Sounders FC goalkeeper Stefan Frei left the match due to injury and with the club having already utilized their three opportunities to make substitutions, a field player was required to step into the goalkeeper position.
-Roldan, a defender, appeared in goal for the remaining five minutes of stoppage time, an occasion that has only occurred twelve times in MLS history.
+Roldan had a breakout run at the beginning of the 2021 MLS season, where he became starting right-back for the Sounders.
+Throughout the first six matches of the regular season, Roldan recorded two assists and played every minute.
+During a MLS match against San Jose Earthquakes, goalkeeper Stefan Frei left the match due to injury after the Sounders had used their available substitution windows; a field player was required to step into the goalkeeper position.
+Roldan appeared in goal for the remaining five minutes of stoppage time, an occasion that has only occurred twelve times in MLS history, and recorded a shutout.

+In 2025, Roldan played a key role in the Sounders’ cup-winning run in the Leagues Cup, scoring one goal and adding two assists in the final, against Inter Miami, and being named Man of the Match.